Can Planets be Strong in Dusthana Houses?

 I was recently reviewing a simplified formulaic approach to Vedic astrology, and noticed that in that system, planets are considered weak if they reside in Dusthanas.

-I decided to write this article reviewing a few example charts to illustrate that this approach is misguided, that planets in Dusthana can be plenty strong.
+While it is definitely true that placement in Dusthanas can mute the effectiveness of planets, I decided to write this article reviewing a few example charts to illustrate that to take this view as an absolute is misguided, that planets in Dusthana can be both strong and beneficial.

 Note for beginners: the Dusthana Houses are houses 6, 8, and 12 and represent the major challenges that life presents, as well as some positive themes.
 (House 3 is considered a mild Dusthana) You can learn more about them here.